l-xdt/xelegram/README.md

 A clone of the Telegram chat website.
 This is a backup for my hard-disk, just incase they fail.
 And a place for you to start from, for you.

-The assets can be foundL [here](https://github.com/salimi2991/telegram-clone)
+The assets can be found: [here](https://github.com/salimi2991/telegram-clone)

 **(Thanks Front End With Salimi!)**